dataviral/Machine-Learning/My_Predictor/README.md

 Requirements:
 	- A PC running python :)

 - I take full credit for the code !
 - This Predicton Models Uses means of different features of different class to predict which class an input test case belongs to
 - Displays Accuracy on the data set
+- The simplicity of this code

 Class Predictor() :